sassoftware/viya4-iac-aws/viya4-iac-aws-darksite/custom-ami/README.md

 ![](img/img5.png)

 For the keypair, you'll want to use a keypair you own and the same keypair you plan on using for viya4-iac-aws and viya4-deployment.
 If the public key you'd like to use isn't in EC2 already.. import it now (EC2 > key pairs > import key pair).
-In the screenshot below, I've already added it named "aws-key".
+In the screenshot below, the key pair has been named "aws-key".

 <img src="img/img6.png" style="zoom:60%;" />